rexfordkelly-on-nodejs/-Unmaintained-Node-file-server/README.md

 Pass an object to the `cache` option setting.
 The following fields are accepted and optional:

 * `expires` Seconds expiration for cache keys.
-Keys expire after they are untouched for this many seconds.
+Keys expire after they are untouched for x-seconds.
 Default is `15min`.
 * `max_keys` Maximum number of keys to keep in memory.
-After maximum is exceeded keys are removed randomly.
 Default is `1000`.
 * `max_size` Maximum size in MB to keep in cache.
 Default is `100mb`.
-* `seg_threshold` Determines the threshold for segmenting a file for streaming instead of calling a single write.
+* `seg_threshold` Determines the threshold after which to segment a file for streaming instead of traditional writing.
 Default is `200kb`.

 ###Special options methods